Deze ondertitel kan weg

 Developed in the Netherlands, 5000 homes have already been retrofitted with 20,000 homes in the pipeline.

 Sign up to our mailing list for the latest news and insights into scaling deep retrofit in the UK.

 The Energiesprong standard focuses on creating desirable homes that people love to live in.
 Because an Energiesprong retrofit (or new build) has the very best energy standard available, it uses the money that would normally be paid on energy bills and maintenance to pay for the works.

 The Energiesprong approach can do this while assuring the cost of living does not go up, because the standard guarantees real life performance for both indoor comfort and energy use for up to 40 years.

-Energiesprong UK uses the social housing sector as the launching market for these solutions, with a view to later scale to the private homeowner market.
+We're using the social housing sector as the launching market for the model, with a view to later scale to the private homeowner market.

 The independent Energiesprong UK market development team aggregates mass demand for high quality retrofits (and new build houses) and drives the right financing and regulatory conditions in parallel.
 With these in place, solution providers can go into a quick and transformative innovation process to deliver against this new standard.

 Energiesprong is on an award-winning streak.
 In 2018, Energiesprong won the World Green Building Council award for innovation and Nottingham’s Energiesprong homes won a UK Housing Award and Shift Award.

 In 2019 Energiesprong´s E=0 and Transition Zero projects won an EU Sustainable Energy Award in Brussels, the Nottingham pilot won Project of the Year at the Energy Efficiency & Retrofit Awards (East Midlands), while Energiesprong UK won the prestigious Ashden Award in the UK Sustainable Buildings category.
 Solution provider Melius Homes also won a Construction News Award for the Energiesprong retrofits in Nottingham.